CogStack/CogStack-NiFi/docs/deploy/services.md

 make stop-jupyter
 ```

-## Cleanup
+### Cleanup
 To tear down all the containers and the data persisted in mounted volumes, type:
 ```
 make cleanup
 ```

-## Individual Service description
+## Services description
-Service configurations are completely defined in the `services.yml` file.
+All the essential details on the services configuration are defined in `services.yml` file.

 Please note that all the services are running within a private `cognet` Docker network hence the endpoints are all accessible within the deployed services.
 However, for the ease of use, some of the services have their ports bound from container to the host machine.